 Conan packages can be uploaded to Bintray under your own users or organizations.
-To create a repository you can follow these steps:
+To create a repository follow these steps:

 Create a Bintray Open Source account

 Browse to https://bintray.com/signup/oss and submit the form to create your account.
-Note that you don’t have to use the same username that you had in your Conan account.
+Note that you don’t have to use the same username that you use for your Conan account.

 Please make sure you use the Open Source Software OSS account.
 Follow this link: https://bintray.com/signup/oss.
-Bintray provides free conan repositories for OSS projects, no need to open a Pro or Enterprise Trial account.
+Bintray provides free Conan repositories for OSS projects, so there is no need to open a Pro or Enterprise Trial account.

 Create a Conan repository